 "They have physically followed me around Manhattan and Ecuador.
 They have videotaped my comings and goings in Ecuador while I was there," he says.

 That might sound crazy, but it's not.
 Journalist Mary Cuddehe wrote in the Atlantic that she was approached by Kroll, a massive international corporate investigation firm, to do espionage on Donziger and his team in Ecuador.
 She said no, but Kroll almost certainly found someone else.
-Chevron's roughly $15-million contract with Kroll can undoubtedly net some good spies.
+Chevron's $15-million contract with Kroll can undoubtedly net some good spies.

 Donziger's side isn't exactly a mom-and-pop operation, however.
 He's had his resource-intensive lawsuit bankrolled by venture-minded law firms, investment funds and wealthy benefactors.
 They're all in it for a cut of the eventual judgement.
 Chevron has been trying to put the kibosh on that.
 In September, lawyers filed lawsuits against three of Donziger's backers in Gibraltar.
 Subsequently, several of the law firms and companies helping with Donziger's case have backed out due to his lack of funds.
 Others have fled because of the bad press.
 Still others have flat-out gone after Donziger, saying they were misled and tricked.